justinekizhak/header3/README.md

   ...
   ```

-## For Automatic insertion of license info and git link in the header, these packages are required.
+## Requirements
 * [Git-link](https://github.com/sshaw/git-link) This will extract the git link of the current buffer.

 * [Projectile](https://github.com/bbatsov/projectile) This is the one which will check your project directory.
-Projectile provides us with project name and project path which is used to check if the project root contains any file called "LICENSE".
+Projectile provides us with project name and project path which is used to check if the project root contains any License file.
 If it does then it checks the first 5 lines for any mention of "License" and "Version" (case-insensitive).

 Instructions to install these packages are available at their links.

+## Working
+* Files that are recognized as License files are
+  - LICENSE
+  - License
+  - LICENSE.md
+  - License.md
+  - LICENSE.txt
+  - License.txt
+* License templates included with the package
+  - MIT
+  - Apache License Version 2
+  - Mozzila Public License
+  - GNU AFFERO GENERAL PUBLIC LICENSE
+  - GNU LESSER GENERAL PUBLIC LICENSE
+  - GNU GENERAL PUBLIC LICENSE VERSION 2
+  - GNU GENERAL PUBLIC LICENSE VERSION 3